 Why would I want to do this?

 There are many reasons to ride.
 Maybe you love California as much as we do and want to understand climate change impacts in the state and what you can do about them.
 Perhaps you enjoy cycling, and want to complete a physical challenge for a good cause.
 You won’t only be learning on this expedition — you’ll also be raising funds to contribute to climate change solutions.
 Funds raised by each rider before and during the ride will help the UCLA IoES Center for Climate Science conduct research on future climate impacts in California and work with communities to make sure that science gets turned into action.

 What are the fund-raising requirements?

 Each rider commits to raising $4,000 by the end of the ride.
 (If you raise more than that, great!)
-A registration fee of $300 is also required to cover planning and logistical costs of the ride.
-(For current UC staff the registration fee is reduced to $200; for current UC students, it’s reduced to $150.
-For current UCLA students, the Center for Climate Science will cover your registration fee.)
+A registration fee of $100 is also required to cover planning and logistical costs of the ride.
+(For current UCLA students, the Center for Climate Science will cover your registration fee.)

 What is taken care of for me?